lganic/SW-Ducky/Format.md

 # Format Documentation

-Here I will lay out how the geometry bin files work.
-As with most things Stormworks related, the implementation is janky as hell, but does some pretty cool things along the way.
-Lets start with the basics.
+Here, I will lay out how the geometry bin files work.
+As with most things Stormworks related, the implementation is janky as hell, but it does some pretty cool things along the way.
+Let's start with the basics.
 As you probably know, each .bin file covers a square 1km^2 area.
-For islands, this means that it consists of multiple tiles, assembled together.
-For the main island, the island consists of a 20 x 10 tile area.
-The tiles indexing start from the bottom left of the island, and change with increasing x and y.
+For the large main islands, this means that they consist of multiple tiles assembled together.
+For the main island it consists of a 20 x 10 tile area.
+The tiles indexing starts from the bottom left of the island, and changes with increasing x and y.
 So the tile `16_4` would be 1km to the right of, and 1km up from the tile: `15_3`.

 All geometry within the tile is represented with respect to the local coordinates of the tile, being centered at the center of the tile.
-Given that the tile is `1000m x 1000m` all values for coordinates, lines, etc are in the range `[-500, 500]`, as seen in the diagram below.
+Given that the tile is `1000m x 1000m`, all values for coordinates, lines, etc are in the range `[-500, 500]`, as seen in the diagram below.

 <div style="text-align: center;">
 <img src="content/mc-grid.png" style="border-radius: 32px;" width="500">